Manufacturer: Request For Music

 Overview

 F_TONNTZ is a harmonic sequencer that moves through a Tonnetz-style hex grid and outputs a playable triad on every clock step.
 Instead of stepping through a fixed note list, it navigates a harmonic field: the module selects a small triangle (3 connected nodes) around the current position, interprets it as a chord (Major, Minor, or extended color), and outputs the triad as three separate 1V/Oct CV signals.
-Movement across the field is influenced by ENGINE, BIAS, TENSION, probability, directional inertia, and temporary burst behavior.
+Movement across the field is influenced by ENGINE, BIAS, TENSION, probability, directional inertia, temporary Burst behavior, memory field attraction, and optional manual node selection.

 How the Tonnetz works (musical logic)